 Blueland’s refill tablets come in tiny paper wrappers that are both compostable and recyclable (but they’re #7 for recycling, which is definitely not recyclable everywhere).
 If they do end up in a landfill?
 Blueland’s packaging is just a lot less.

 Cleancult bottles are definitely more sturdy, although they are heavier (they’re made of frosted glass, instead of plastic).

-With either company, you cut out a repetitive source of wasted plastic from your life – one you probably won’t miss.
-I’m sticking with Cleancult for the sprays, because of their higher-quality bottles that won’t become garbage anytime soon.
+With either brand, you remove a repetitive source of plastic waste from your life – one you probably won’t miss.
+I’m sticking with Cleancult for the cleaning sprays, because of their higher-quality bottles that won’t become garbage anytime soon.